hair loss reversal

 Reversal Strategies for Male Pattern Baldness

-While a complete reversal of male pattern baldness may be challenging, there are various strategies that individuals can consider to slow down the progression of hair loss and potentially stimulate hair regrowth.
+While a complete reversal of male pattern baldness may be challenging, there are various strategies that individuals can consider to slow down the progression of hair loss and stimulate hair regrowth.

 Medications: Two FDA-approved medications, minoxidil (topical) and finasteride (oral), have shown promise in treating male pattern baldness.
 Minoxidil increases blood flow to the hair follicles, promoting hair growth, while finasteride inhibits the conversion of testosterone into DHT, reducing its harmful effects on hair follicles.